 Note: BCGEU Joint OHS committee members and worker representatives are entitled to a minimum of 8 hours of annual OH&S training, as mandated by the Workers' Compensation Act and your Collective Agreement.
 Please ensure that you have approval from your employer prior to applying for this EMPLOYER PAID training.

-Government members register for courses though The Public Service Agency's Learning Centre website:
+Government members can register for these courses through the PSA website: